 On the other hand, plants receiving insufficient light will hold their leaves horizontally.
 As the leaves splay outward, a larger surface area is available to absorb light.

 If your plant seems stunted or isn’t growing as fast as you would expect, it might not be receiving enough light.
-This is especially true if you’re watering and fertilizing correctly.
+This is especially true if you’re watering and fertilizing correctly (we generally recommend not watering orchids with ice cubes).

 Do All Orchid Plants Typically Need the Same Light Exposure?